frreri/CharacterInfo/README.md

 SQL for table creation for parts of the site using mysql.connector: create table goldhistory(date DATE, GoldHigh VARCHAR(12), Region VARCHAR(2), gold_int INT(8), CONSTRAINT regiondate PRIMARY KEY (date,region));
 More to be added...

+UPDATE 2020-04-06, this project is mostly on hold.
+The page showing information about token prices are set as main page and navbar hidden
+This is because blizzard has migrated to a new api endpoint/service and i don't have the time to make the required changes at this time.